-Our services are designed for students who can benefit from short-term counseling.
+Our services are tailored to the individual needs of each student.
 In your Brief Assessment meeting with a counselor, your counseling needs and the appropriate services will be discussed.
 In some cases, referrals to community resources will be made.
 Counseling Services staff members do not write letters of support for assistance animals at the request of a client/student.

 We provide the following services: